[ recitals ]

 Accompanying Requirement for Piano Majors

-All piano majors are required to play for at least one instrumental or vocal recital per academic year without pay as part of the departmental major.
+- All piano majors are required to play for at least one instrumental or vocal recital per academic year without pay as part of the departmental major.
 Priority will be given to degree recitals.
-If you are fulfilling this requirement, please notify Professor Elizabeth Parisot to receive credit.
+Pianists must play all pieces that require piano accompaniment on a recital to fulfill this requirement.

 Paid Accompanying for Students

-Paid accompanying for recitals, master classes, lessons, etc. from work-study or casual wage funds may be taken on by piano majors only when assigned by collaborative piano coordinator, Heekyung Lee and only after fulfilling their recital accompanying requirement.
+Paid accompanying for recitals, master classes, lessons, etc. from work-study or casual wage funds may be taken on by piano majors.
+After pianists have completed at least one recital credit at YSM, they may only receive work-study compensation for accompaniment that has been assigned by the collaborative piano coordinator.
 When additional pianists are needed, the collaborative piano coordinator will contact students who would like to take on paid accompanying.
-Piano majors will not be paid for recital accompanying unless assigned by the collaborative piano coordinator.
 Information on tracking hours and obtaining payment are available from the collaborative piano coordinator.
+There is a maximum of 10 work study hours available per recital; in extenuating circumstances, additional hours may be approved by the Deputy Dean.